Leafwing-Studios/fop-rules/docs/rules/combat/conditions.md

 ## Pacified

 You cannot make attacks (i.e. take any actions that involve making an immediate attack roll).
-You cannot make attacks of opportunity.

 Whenever you lose life, remove all stacks of pacified.